TamHuynh15123/fcj-workshop/content/5-Workshop/5.1-amplify-frontend/5.1.2-prerequisites/_index.md

 ## Next Steps

-Continue with [Create React App](../5.1.3-setup-git/) to create the Coffee Cloud application.
+Continue with [Setup Github Repository](../5.1.3-setup-git/) to create the Coffee Cloud application.